Umutayb/resume/README.md

 I transform the software development lifecycle within organisations and establish solid quality assurance strategies.
 My focus is optimising quality while reducing the cost of recurring engineering tasks through automation — from classical test automation to **AI-assisted test generation, self-maintaining suites and voice-driven QA tooling**.
 Quality Assurance is one of the most critical components of any IT business; automation is what makes it scalable.
 I build the frameworks, the agents, and the culture that deliver both.

-## ✦ FLAGSHIP ✦
+## ✦ CURRENT FOCUS ✦

-Over the past year my primary focus has been designing and building a **fully autonomous, agentic Quality Assurance platform** — codename ***Magnum Opus***.
-It is an end-to-end lifecycle in which AI agents discover an application, author its test suite, expand coverage, hunt bugs, triage failures and report to stakeholders, all with human-grade discipline and auditable artefacts.
-Built on top of my open-source **Civitas Cerebrum** framework; orchestrated by a single project-level configuration that turns any repository into an autonomous QA target. ***See [Magnum Opus section](#-magnum-opus--autonomous-agentic-qa-pipeline-) below.*** *Internal mechanics intentionally kept under wraps.*
+For the past year my primary focus has been designing and building a **fully autonomous, agentic Quality Assurance platform** — codename ***Magnum Opus***.
+An end-to-end lifecycle in which AI agents discover an application, author its test suite, expand coverage, hunt bugs, triage failures and report to stakeholders — all with human-grade discipline and auditable artefacts.
+Built on my **Civitas Cerebrum** framework and orchestrated by a single project-level configuration that turns any repository into an autonomous QA target. ***See Magnum Opus section below.*** *Internal mechanics intentionally kept under wraps.*

 ## CORE EXPERTISE